 Supplemental Course – In Person

 This course completes the requirements to become a certified operating supervisor for acidified foods manufacture and includes both lectures and hands-on laboratories.
-This is a one-day workshop that is currently available at North Carolina State University in Raleigh, North Carolina (supplemental) or at the University of California, Davis in Davis, California (required).
+This is a one-day workshop that is currently available at the University of California, Davis in Davis, California (required).

 **SUPPLEMENTAL COURSE MUST BE TAKEN AFTER COMPLETION OF THE NC STATE ONLINE COURSE to receive a certificate from UC Davis **